nyxtechnology/drupal-project/README.md

 4- Run command `make up`

-5- Add your `project_base_url` in your hosts file and try access http://drupal.docker.local
+5- Run command `make composer install`

-6- If you need GraphQl, after drupal installation, enable the graphql module in http://drupal.docker.local/admin/modules
+6- Add your `project_base_url` in your hosts file and try access http://drupal.docker.localhost

 Look docker.mk to see others make commands and read .env about database settings